Seh83/Google_NGram_Analysis/README.md

 Get-Content [old file]|Set-Content [new file] -encoding ASCII

 ## Create lists of phrase parts.
-Create three text files with single work, two word and three word combinations and frequency counts

-Columns as follows for phrase parts and frequency respectively: V1  V2
+Process is integrated with the main file.

+## Exploratory Graphs
+Example graphs have been included in the code for visualising distributions and significant points within each group.

 # Example Data Files
 example_set.csv: Example adwords search term report

-label_file.csv: Campaign name and label reference
+label_file.csv: Campaign name and label reference.
+Used for grouping campaigns for simularity.

-ngram2_source.txt: List of two word combinations and frequency count.

-ngram3_source.txt: List of three word combinations and frequency count.